Winter and Menopause Symptoms: What You Need to Know

 Menopause Stress and irritability

 Stress and Cortisol: The winter holiday season often brings added responsibilities, financial strain, and disrupted routines, which further taxes our emotional wellbeing and causes cortisol levels to rise and our nervous system to go into overdrive.
-When this happens, all hope of a positive mindset is lost.
+When this happens, it's easy for a negative mindset to kick in.

 Menopause Low mood